You can now register grey phones into MDMS. But should you?

 MDMS Grey Phone Registration

-And now, NTA has updated its MDMS website to include a new portal where you can register your grey phone by paying a certain fee.
-But the catch is that the said phone must be in use with a SIM from a Nepali telco before Jestha 15, 2080 (aka May 29, 2023).
+NTA had previously updated its MDMS website to include a new portal to register your grey phone by paying a certain fee.
+But the catch was that the said phone must be in use with a SIM from a Nepali telecom before Jestha 15, 2080 (aka May 29, 2023).
+But that part of the portal seems to be removed denying any grey phone you bought through a Nepali market for MDMS registration.
+And there appears option only for phones that are bought from abroad.
+In addition, earlier blocklisted phones were said to be denied for MDMS registration, but currently, they can be registered by paying the same fee.
+And…there’s more to that.

-So let’s take a look at the fee structure to register your grey phone into the MDMS:
+So let’s take a look at the fee structure to register your grey phone/blacklisted into the MDMS:

 S. No. Device Type Fee amount